How do I contact Temporal sales for Enterprise/Mission Critical, and what should we prepare (APS/Actions, retention, regions, SSO/SAML, SLA)?

 Key Takeaways:

-What should we prepare before talking to Temporal sales (APS/Actions, retention, regions, SSO/SAML, SLA)?
+What should we prepare before talking to Temporal sales (APS/Actions, data retention, regions, SSO/SAML, SLA)?

 Expanded Explanation: